-SHELAA 2021
+SHELAA 2022

-2.2 To help to identify a shortlist of sites for allocation in the Local Plan Review, the SHELAA categorises sites using the categories set out below, which were agreed with local agents, developers and duty to cooperate partners through the preparation of the 2021 SHELAA:
+2.2 To help to identify a shortlist of sites for allocation in the Local Plan Review, the SHELAA categorises sites using the categories set out below, which were agreed with local agents, developers and duty to cooperate partners through the preparation of the SHELAA:

-S1 Sites currently suitable for housing and deliverable within 5 years S2 Sites currently suitable for housing and developable between 5 and 10 years 53 Sites currently suitable for housing and developable 10+ years NCD1 Sites potentially suitable for housing but not currently developable because of a policy designation (eg Green Belt/Open Countryside/Employment Land/outside current Spatial Strategy/Safeguarded Land Policy) NCD2 Sites potentially suitable for housing but not currently developable because of other constraints NS Sites which are unsuitable because of constraints which cannot be overcome.
+S1 Sites currently suitable for housing and deliverable within 5 years S2 Sites currently suitable for housing and developable between 5 and 10 years S3 Sites currently suitable for housing and developable 10+ years NCD1 Sites potentially suitable for housing but not currently developable because of a policy designation (eg Green Belt/Open Countryside/Employment Land/outside current Spatial Strategy/Safeguarded Land Policy) NCD2 Sites potentially suitable for housing but not currently developable because of other constraints NS Sites which are unsuitable because of constraints which cannot be overcome.

-2.3 To focus the assessment of potential housing site allocations on sites which could be suitable for allocation, the Council has only considered the allocation of sites which are either suitable (i.e. S1, S2 and S3), or could be made suitable through the removal of a policy or physical constraint (i.e. NCD1 and NCD2).
+2.3 To focus the assessment of potential housing site allocations on sites which could be suitable for allocation, the Council has only considered the allocation of sites which are either suitable (i.e. S1, S2 and S3), or could potentially be made suitable through the removal of a policy or physical constraint and a more thorough assessment of the site's context (i.e. NCD1 and NCD2).
 This seeks to avoid the allocation of sites which are fundamentally less suitable for housing, such as isolated sites which are poorly related to existing settlements, sites which are required to meet current needs for open space and community facilities, and sites which are adversely affected by key environmental designations.
-All unsuitable sites not assessed further for allocation are set out in the 2021 SHELAA.
+All unsuitable sites not assessed further for allocation are set out in the 2022 SHELAA.